slevinas/zigi_qa_wolf_take_home/README.md

 #### file: `class-playwright-collecting-data-and-compare-index.js`.

-In this implementation i'm Collecting EXACTLY the first 100 articles and storing them into an array and then pass that array to a utility function to validate that it is sorted from newest to oldest.
+In this implementation i'm Collecting the first 100 articles and storing them into an array and then passing that array to a utility function to validate that it is sorted from newest to oldest.
 Also i've chosen to use a different way of collecting the array . without relating it to the row above.

-### Solution 3 using Playwright Test as the main file and index as utility.
+### Solution 3 using Playwright Test as the main file and index.js as utility.
 #### file: `index.js`.
 And `hackerNewsTest.spec.js`

+In this implementation i'm using an imported Utility function  from the index.js file

+  _"goGetTheFirst100ArticlesTimeStamp()"_

-In this implementation i'm Collecting EXACTLY the first 100 articles and storing them into an array and then pass that array to a utility function to validate that it is sorted from newest to oldest.
+which Returns an array of the first 100 dateTimeSrtings and then passing this array to another utility function to return a true/false upon check and using that with playwright's expect within it's test() function.
-Also i've chosen to use a different way of collecting the array . without relating it to the row above.

 ### Question 2

 Why do you want to work at QA Wolf?
 Please record a short, ~2 min video that includes:

-1. Your answer
+1. Your answer -
+   I believe i have a place in a company that values dedicated hard working, thinking caring people. and provides a path to advance my carrier as well!.

 2. A walk-through demonstration of your code, showing a successful execution